MikyStar/IDLE/README.md

 The current instance of MongoDB is running on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

-Please refer to the author of this repo for the mathing .env file with the connection string.
+Please refer to the author of this repo for the matching .env file with the connection string.